aixingjuele/custodian-sdk-java/README.md

    - Complete request path, including the `URL` parameters: request URI
    - If there is a request `body`, the post conversion `string` of the `body` also needs to be added: string representation of the request payload
 2. Client side generates the signature using `HMAC_SHA256` based on the data and API secret
-3. Set the Authorization header based on the fixed sequence, i.e. the key is `Authorization`, and the value is: Noumena:ApiKey:request time stamp:signature (linked using colon)
+3. Set the Authorization header based on the fixed sequence, i.e. the key is `Authorization`, and the value is: ApiKey:request time stamp:signature (linked using colon)
 4. If the server side sets a password when creating the API key and secret, then an Access-Passphrase header needs to be set, i.e., the `key` is `Access-Passphrase`, and the `value` is the password.
 5. Client side sends the data, Authorization header, and the Access-Passphrase header (in case there is a fourth step) to the server side, i.e., the final http header sent is as follows:
-   - Authorization：Noumena:ApiKey:request timestamp:signature
+   - Authorization：ApiKey:request timestamp:signature
    - Access-Passphrase：Your API Secret passphrase